Automattic/woocommerce-services/readme.txt

 8. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.7.0 =
+* Fix bug that allows accidental double click of label purchase button
+* More immediate display of purchased labels on order detail screen
+* Fix bug that showed settings screen links before Terms of Service are accepted
+* No longer override package weight when changing type if specified by user
+* Several small appearance tweaks (alignment, spacing)

 = 1.6.2 =
 * Fix spacing bug in purchased label display